meeber/style-type-thing/README.md

 artist = Symbol("Love"); // Invalid
 ```

 The fact that they don't work the same way (and never could without introducing some seriously weird behavior with nested objects) messes with my head.
-It adds a small cognitive cost to the `const` statement which is a problem particularly because any benefit gained from using `const` over `let` is also small.
+It adds a small cognitive cost to the `const` statement.
+Unfortunately, the benefits of favoring `const` over `let` are also small--too small to afford any kind of associated cost.
+That's why some people have a problem with `const` merely on the grounds that it contains two extra characters.

 It just ain't worth it.